LucaNoah/hiking-in-switzerland/README.md

 ![Screenshot of the website on several screen sizes](assets/images/screenshot_readme2.PNG?raw=true)

-### - Header
+### - Heading
-- The header consists of 2 parts one directly under the hero image and the second after the 3 text sections.
+- The heading consists of 2 parts one directly under the hero image and the second after the 3 text sections.
 - It  clearly shows what this page is for and to whom this page is addressed.

 ![Screenshot of the website on several screen sizes](assets/images/screenshot_readme3.PNG?raw=true)